oscarsierraproject/covid19pl/README.md

 ## Changelog

   - Ver.
+1.8.0:  Plot number of cases pre 100k citizens with tresholds.
+  - Ver.
 1.7.0:  Plot extended with actual number of new cases in provinces.
   - Ver.
 1.6.0:  Add SMAs in new cases plot.
 Change plots look.
   - Ver.
 1.5.5:  Simplify X axis labels on plots